influxdata/docs-v2/content/telegraf/v1.22/install.md

 ## Configuration

-### Create a configuration file with default input and output plugins.
+### Create a configuration file with default input and output plugins

 Every plugin will be in the file, but most will be commented out.